 You might expect saving for the future to be a costly exercise.
 Not with our Tax Exempt Savings Plan.
 It’s affordable saving of only £25 a month.
 What you’ll get out, however, is something altogether more exciting.
 Not only is it tax-free, but it’s guaranteed too.
 And as long as you keep making payments for the agreed period, you’ll see a tidy tax-free sum.
 Plus there’s the opportunity for growth through the addition of bonuses.
 The only problem is wondering what to do with it when it matures!

 There’s some more good news.
-Take out a Tax Exempt Savings Plan online and we’ll send you a £30 M&S Gift Card.
+Take out a new Tax Exempt Savings Plan online by 5 April 2020 and we’ll send you a £40 M&S Gift Card.
 This will be after three monthly contributions have been received.

 Why choose the Tax Exempt Savings Plan?

 An affordable and guaranteed way of saving regularly for your future by setting up a monthly Direct Debit of just £25 for your chosen term.

 Available to all UK residents aged 16 to 80.

 It’s extra useful because it’s an additional tax-free allowance on top of your annual ISA allowance.